on myCWT Mobile

 3% booking penetration

-Defining the minimum level of experience we’d like to maintain/achieve in the first phases.
+Determining the minimum experience level we'd like to maintain/achieve in the first phases.

 Shifting focus from features to experience.